corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/notary/ha-notary-service-setup.md

 Network Map, and that the above prerequisites have been met.

-### 1. Register the notary service identity
+1. Register the notary service identity

-Before any workers can be started up the HA notary service identity must be registered with the network’s Identity Manager.
+Before any workers can be started up the HA notary service identity must be registered with the network's Identity Manager.
 To register the notary service identity with the Identity Manager, run the notary registration tool using the the notary workers `node.conf` file.